 The injustice is this:

-It takes a village, but there are no villages.
+It takes a village, but there are no villages for the majority of us.

 By village I don’t simply mean “a group of houses and associated buildings, larger than a hamlet and smaller than a town, situated in a rural area.”
 I’m referring to the way of life inherent to relatively small, relatively contained multigenerational communities.
 Communities within which individuals know one another well, share the joys, burdens, and sorrows of everyday life, nurture one another in times of need, mind the wellbeing of each other’s ever-roaming children and increasingly-dependent elderly, and feel fed by their clearly essential contribution to the group that securely holds them.